-In connection with any obligations and instruments potentially to be settled in the Company's stock, including the Company's earn-out shares, the Company accounts for the instruments in accordance with ASC Topic 815, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in a Company's Own Stock."
-This issue addresses the initial balance sheet classification and measurement of contracts that are indexed to, and potentially settled in, the Company's stock.
+In connection with any obligations and instruments potentially to be settled in the Company's stock, the Company accounts for the instruments in accordance with ASC Topic 815, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in a Company's Own Stock ("ASC 815").
+ASC 815 addresses the initial balance sheet classification and measurement of contracts that are indexed to, and potentially settled in, the Company's stock.
 Under this pronouncement, contracts are initially classified as equity or as either assets or liabilities, depending on the situation.
 All contracts are initially measured at fair value and subsequently accounted for based on the then current classification.

 Contracts initially classified as equity do not recognize subsequent changes in fair value as long as the contracts continue to be classified as equity.
 For contracts classified as assets or liabilities, the Company reports changes in fair value in earnings and records these changes in the financial statements as long as the contracts remain classified as assets or liabilities.
 If contracts classified as assets or liabilities are ultimately settled in shares, any previously reported gains or losses on those contracts continue to be included in earnings.
 The classification of a contract is reassessed at each balance sheet date.